 As the costliest and tenderest of all beef cuts, cooking filet mignon should be done with care.
 Here is a guide to preparing and serving it right.

 Take a teaspoonful of cooking oil.
 Put it in the skillet.
 When the oil starts smoking, place each filet mignon in the skillet.
-Give each piece some space from each other.
+Give each piece some space from the other.

 Cooking time is as follows.
-If you want tit rare, cook for six minutes per side.
+If you want it rare, cook for six minutes per side.
 Those cooking filet mignon medium rare should cook for 7 minutes per side.

 Resting and Serving

 Take the skillet away from the heat.
-Put the filet on a cutting board and cover with foil.
+Put the filet on a cutting board and cover it with foil.
 Let the steaks rest for 5 to 10 minutes.
 This process allows the juices to flow evenly through the meat.

 Take off the foil after 10 minutes.
 Put the steaks on dinner plates.
 Filet should be served right away for best results.
 Wine or fruit juices can accompany the dish.
 Side dishes can include potatoes and some vegetables.

 Marinating is also an option.
-There are several ready made marinade sauces you can buy.
+There are several ready-made marinade sauces you can buy.
 Some like to add mushroom cream or onions and garlic.

 Filet Mignon with Wine

-For this recipe you need the following.
+For this recipe, you need the following.

-A bottle of wine (your choice)
+- A bottle of wine (your choice)

-Chicken or beef broth (half an ounce can)
+- Chicken or beef broth (half an ounce can)

-Unsalted butter (1/4 teaspoon)
+- Unsalted butter (1/4 teaspoon)

-Flour (1 tbsp)
+- Flour (1 tbsp)

-Olive oil (1 tbsp)
+- Olive oil (1 tbsp)

-Filet mignon steaks
+- Filet mignon steaks

-Seasonings (a teaspoon of garlic and thyme)
+- Seasonings (a teaspoon of garlic and thyme)

 Cooking filet mignon with these ingredients is straightforward.
 Boil the broth and wine in a container at high heat for about an hour.

 Change the spices if you want.
 You can put some chili powder if you want it hot or perhaps some sweet sauce instead.
-Of course it will all depend on the wine type you put in.
+Of course, it will all depend on the wine type you put in.

 Although cooking filet mignon is quick, a lot of thought goes into its preparation.
 But you shouldn’t feel nervous about doing it.
 It just takes a little bit of timing, and you’ll get the flavors right.